 Kankakee County is rich in cultural attributes that contribute to a high quality of life.
 There are multiple theater groups, a symphony, numerous art galleries and cultural events.
 Residents have access to several museums, including a hands-on children’s museum and a planetarium, along with a variety of historic churches, homes and sites, including Frank Lloyd Wright’s 1900 B. Harley Bradley House.
-With the recent addition of Zagster bikes, a bike rental and sharing program, residents are able to easily travel through town.
 There are a wide range of festivals and other events and several farmers’ markets.

 Area park districts offer a wide variety of programs and events.
 The county has more than 60 outdoor public parks with a range of activities available for families.
 Perry Farm Park offers 170 acres of dynamic recreation, including natural prairie trails, woods, canyons and Indian Caves for a wonderful day outdoors.